stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 reference_fasta = "$FIXTURES/reference.fa.gz"
 ```

-## Builtin Test Conditions
+## Builtin Assertions

 Sprocket will support a variety of common test conditions.
-In this document so far, we've seen a few of the most straightforward conditions already in the `tests` table of the earlier TOML example (`exit_code`, `stdout.contains`, `stderr.contains` and `should_fail`).
-For the initial release of `sprocket test`, these test builtins will probably remain as a rather small and tailored set, but the implementation should make extending this set in subsequent releases simple and non-breaking.
-Adding new builtin test conditions could be a recommended starting point for new contributors, similar to how new lint rules are fairly straightforward to add.
+In this document so far, we've seen a few of the most straightforward conditions already in the `assertions` table of the earlier TOML example (`exit_code`, `stdout.contains`, `stderr.contains` and `should_fail`).
+For the initial release of `sprocket test`, these builtin assertions will probably remain as a rather small and tailored set, but the implementation should make extending this set in subsequent releases simple and non-breaking.
+Adding new builtin assertions could be a recommended starting point for new contributors, similar to how new lint rules are fairly straightforward to add.

-Some tests that might exist at initial release:
+Some assertions that might exist at initial release:

 - `exit_code = <int>` (should an array of ints be supported?)
 - `should_fail = <bool>`: only available for workflow tests!
 Task tests should instead specify an `exit_code`
 - `stdout`: will be a TOML table with a sub-tests related to checking a tasks STDOUT log (_not available_ for workflow tests)
     - `contains = <string | array of strings>`: strings are REs
     - `not_contains = <string | array of strings>`: strings are REs
-- `stderr`: functionally equivalent to the `stdout` tests, but runs on the STDERR log instead
+- `stderr`: functionally equivalent to the `stdout` tests, assertions but runs on the STDERR log instead
 - `outputs`: a TOML table populated with task or workflow output identifiers.
-The specific tests available will depend on the WDL type of the specified output
+The specific assertions available will depend on the WDL type of the specified output
     - `<WDL Boolean> = <true|false>`
     - `<WDL Int> = <TOML int>`
     - `<WDL Float> = <TOML float>`